Paddy Power Chase Preview, Tips, Runners & Trends (Christmas Festival)

 Paddy Power Chase Trend Analysis

-✅ The trend factor which had produced 10+ winners and shows the best LSP, an LSP of +11.00 is when runners had 2 starts in the past 180 days.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +11.00, is when runners had 2 starts in the past 180 days.

-The course which has produced the most winners of the Paddy Power Chase is Navan, there has been a total number of 9 winners of this race who ran at Navan last time out.
-The next best courses which have produced the second most winners are Fairyhouse and Punchestown, there has been a total number of 3 winners from each of those courses.
+The course which has produced the most winners of the Paddy Power Chase is Navan; there have been a total of 9 winners of this race who ran at Navan last time out.
+The next best courses, which have produced the second most winners, are Fairyhouse and Punchestown; there have been a total of 3 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 20 winners from a total of 518 runners whilst the Female runners have produced 0 winners from a total of 27 runners.
+The race is open to both sexes, with male runners having produced a total of 20 winners from a total of 518 runners, while female runners have produced 0 winners from a total of 27 runners.

 These are the stallions whose offspring have not produced a winner of the Paddy Power Chase despite multiple attempts: